buildbot/buildbot/master/docs/manual/cfg-global.rst

     ``static/``, ``ui/``, and ``api/`` paths are reserved, although more reserved paths may be added in future versions.

+``static_url``
+    If present, this key gives the URL corresponding to :bb:file:`master/buildbot/www/static`.
+    This parameter allows Buildbot's static data to be served by a "real" web server like Apache or Nginx.

 ``rest_minimum_version``
     The minimum supported REST API version.
 Any versions less than this value will not be available.
 This can be used to ensure that no clients are